ministryofjustice/community-proxy/README.md

 These are identical (apart from the leading "/communityapi/") to what is accepted by the real CommunityApi.

-# Build, test and run locally
+# Build, test, assemble the JAR and run locally

  $ ./gradlew clean test assemble bootRun